What is Web Scraping and How to Use It?

 What is Web Scraping?

-Web Scripting is an automatic method to obtain large amounts of data from websites.
+Web scraping is an automatic method to obtain large amounts of data from websites.
 Most of this data is unstructured data in an HTML format which is then converted into structured data in a spreadsheet or a database so that it can be used in various applications.
-There are many different ways to perform web scraping to obtain data from websites. these include using online services, particular API’s or even creating your code for web scraping from scratch.
-Many large websites like Google, Twitter, Facebook, StackOverflow, etc. have API’s that allow you to access their data in a structured format.
-This is the best option but there are other sites that don’t allow users to access large amounts of data in a structured form or they are simply not that technologically advanced.
+There are many different ways to perform web scraping to obtain data from websites.
+These include using online services, particular API’s or even creating your code for web scraping from scratch.
+Many large websites, like Google, Twitter, Facebook, StackOverflow, etc. have API’s that allow you to access their data in a structured format.
+This is the best option, but there are other sites that don’t allow users to access large amounts of data in a structured form or they are simply not that technologically advanced.
 In that situation, it’s best to use Web Scraping to scrape the website for data.

-Web scraping requires two parts namely the crawler and the scraper.
-The crawler is an artificial intelligence algorithm that browses the web to search the particular data required by following the links across the internet.
-The scraper, on the other hand, is a specific tool created to extract the data from the website.
+Web scraping requires two parts, namely the crawler and the scraper.
+The crawler is an artificial intelligence algorithm that browses the web to search for the particular data required by following the links across the internet.
+The scraper, on the other hand, is a specific tool created to extract data from the website.
 The design of the scraper can vary greatly according to the complexity and scope of the project so that it can quickly and accurately extract the data.

 How Web Scrapers Work?

 Web Scrapers can extract all the data on particular sites or the specific data that a user wants.
 Ideally, it’s best if you specify the data you want so that the web scraper only extracts that data quickly.
-For example, You might want to scrape an Amazon page for the types of juicers available, but you might only want the data about the models of different juicers and not the customer reviews.
+For example, you might want to scrape an Amazon page for the types of juicers available, but you might only want the data about the models of different juicers and not the customer reviews.

 Different Types of Web Scrapers

-Web Scrapers can be divided on the basis of many different criteria including Self-built or Pre-built Web Scrapers, Browser extension or Software Web Scrapers, and Cloud or Local Web Scrapers.
+Web Scrapers can be divided on the basis of many different criteria, including Self-built or Pre-built Web Scrapers, Browser extension or Software Web Scrapers, and Cloud or Local Web Scrapers.

 You can have Self-built Web Scrapers but that requires advanced knowledge of programming.
 And if you want more features in your Web Scraper, then you need even more knowledge.
-On the other hand, Pre-built Web Scrapers are previously created scrapers that you can download and run easily.
+On the other hand, pre-built Web Scrapers are previously created scrapers that you can download and run easily.
 These also have more advanced options that you can customize.

-Cloud Web Scrapers run on the cloud which is an off-site server mostly provided by the company that you buy the scraper from.
+Cloud Web Scrapers run on the cloud, which is an off-site server mostly provided by the company that you buy the scraper from.
 These allow your computer to focus on other tasks as the computer resources are not required to scrape data from websites.
 Local Web Scrapers, on the other hand, run on your computer using local resources.
-So if the Web Scrapers require more CPU or RAM, then your computer will become slow and not be able to perform other tasks.
+So, if the Web scrapers require more CPU or RAM, then your computer will become slow and not be able to perform other tasks.